grdw/wordfeud-cheater/README.md

 Do `cp example.board current.board` and fill out the current.board file with your letters.
 Every dot is a single letter.

 ### Step 3: Changing board layout
 The default board layout is what is used under `default-layout.board`.
 If you need to use a different layout, you can.
-The numbers indicate the following:
+A `.` indicates a non-bonus space, and the numbers indicate the following:

-1 = Start tile
+1. Start tile
-2 = Double letter
+2. Double letter
-3 = Triple letter
+3. Triple letter
-4 = Double word
+4. Double word
-5 = Triple word
+5. Triple word